Flaming Star Nebula (IC 405)

 Finder Chart

 IC 405 is located in the southern part of the Auriga pentagon.
-The best observation time is August to April.
+On 12 December it is in opposition to the Sun and crosses the meridian at local midnight.
+The best observation time is July to May.

 Finder Chart Flaming Star Nebula (IC 405)